chaudhuryB/ReadingToRobot/doc/design.md

 # Design

-In order to provide some expressive habilities to the robots, a set of movements and configurations was developed.
+In order to provide some expressive abilities to the robots, a set of movements and configurations was developed.
-These movements are quite different from robot to robot, due to their capabilities (degrees of freedom, sound system, available SDK).
+These movements are quite different from robot to robot, due to their capabilities (degrees of freedom, sound system, or available SDK).

 ## Cozmo

 The [Cozmo Python SDK](https://pypi.org/project/cozmo) provides access to predefined actions which are already quite expressive.
-On the other hand, it is extremely difficult to design animations for Cozmo: the eye movements and usually fast coordinated movements of other animations are complex to setup.
+On the other hand, it is extremely difficult to design animations for Cozmo: the eye movements and usually fast coordinated movements of other animations are complex to set up.
 For this reason, we reviewed all available animations and selected a list of movements that represent the appropriate emotion that we want to transmit: